Alex-V-Huang/NewHopeBootcamp/Week2/Week2.1/Git_Commands.md

 The message also includes the URL of your repository stored on GitHub.

-7. To double check you successfully published your changes, visit our repository on GitHub.
+7. To double check you successfully published your changes, visit your repository on GitHub.

 ![repository on GitHub](images/github_repo.jpg)